U.S. Senate candidate Manny Sethi visits Hartsville

-One of the Republican candidates for Tennessee’s open U.S. Senate seat in 2020 paid a visit to Hartsville last week as part of a tour of all 95 of the state’s counties.
+One of the Republican candidates for Tennessee’s open U.S. Senate seat in 2020 paid a visit to Hartsville last week as part of a tour of al 95 of the state’s counties.

-Dr. Manny Sethi rolled through Middle Tennessee on a bright orange bus to promote his campaign for the Senate.
-He made stops in both Lafayette and Hartsville, among other cities.
+Dr. Manny Sethi came into town on a bright orange bus to promote his campaign for the Senate.
+While in town, he met with County Mayor Stephen Chambers and other officials, and also spoke with The Vidette about why is seeking elected office.

-“It all starts with my parents, who were legal immigrants back in the 1970s,” Sethi said.
+“It all starts with my parents, who were legal immigrants back in the 1970s,” he said.
 “They came from India, both became doctors and pulled themselves up by their own bootstraps…

 “They came to Cleveland, Ohio, which is where I was born.
 When I was four, we moved to Coffee County in Tennessee.”

-After getting his undergraduate degree at Brown (Rhode Island) University and his medical degree at Harvard (Massachusetts) University, Sethi came back to the Volunteer State, where he founded Healthy Tennessee.
-The non-profit organization promotes preventative health care that has treated thousands of patients across the state.
+After getting his undergraduate degree at Brown University and his medical degree at Harvard, Sethi came back to the Volunteer State where he founded Healthy Tennessee.
+The nonprofit organization promotes preventative health care that has treated thousands of patients across the state.

-“My dad always told me, ‘It doesn’t matter what’s it your bank account, what matters is the difference you make,’ ” Sethi said.
+“My dad always told me, ‘It doesn’t matter what’s it your bank account, what matters is the difference you make.’ ”

 “I think this U.S. Senate seat is a generational opportunity to make a difference,” Sethi said.
 “The time has come when we don’t need a Washington insider or a Mitt Romney 2.0.
 We need someone who comes from outside government and cares about everyday folks.”

-“Right now, people come over — low-skilled immigrants — and they can’t survive and so end up on benefits,” Sethi said.
+“Right now people come over — low-skilled immigrants — and they can’t survive and so end up on benefits,” he said.
 “We need people who make meaningful contributions to society.”

 Health care and the opioid crisis are other areas of focus for Sethi’s campaign.